brycegsmith/psg_project/index.md

 We also implemented TSNE, as the algorithm better accounts for nonlinear relationships in our data.
 For optimal performance, sklearn recommends that TSNE be applied to a dataset with less than 50 features; given that we have 5 to 30 features, TSNE appears to be a viable method for our data.
 Figure 4 shows the output obtained from TSNE.
 The spread of data points is higher than PCA results, but the data points still tend to be tightly distributed with significant overlap between points corresponding to different sleep stages.
 The clear presence of outliers and irregularly shaped clusters indicate that after applying TSNE, DBSCAN will have much better performance than K-Means or GMM.

 Isomap was also implemented.
-The most notable general trend across the Top 5 and Top 10 datasets (Figures 9 and 10) was one dense cluster with a gradient corresponding with target sleep stage.
+The most notable general trend across the Top 5 and Top 10 datasets (Figures 5 and 6) was one dense cluster with a gradient corresponding with target sleep stage.
 Coming off of this cluster are "tendrils" that largely correspond to the Wake stages and likely separate from the main cluster due to inclusion of outliers.
 Because these results suffer from both inconsistent densities as well as irregularly shaped cluster, the unserpervised methods that follow were not applied to these Isomap dimensionality reduction results.

 #### Unsupervised Learning
 For the purposes of this project, since we are looking at the accuracy of predicting sleep stage, supervised metrics using target values as “ground truth” is the most logical method of evaluating the quality of our clustering.
 The use of internal measures is not useful unless each cluster clearly corresponds to a distinct sleep stage, which is not the case.

-The bar chart comparing external metrics between unsupervised learning approaches, shown in Figure 8, provides insight into algorithm performance.
+The bar chart comparing external metrics between unsupervised learning approaches, shown in Figure 10, provides insight into algorithm performance.
 All of the metrics shown in the chart range from 0 to 1, with higher values indicating better clustering performance.
 The results from K-Means and GMM are extremely close, with K-Means performing slightly better in all metrics with the exception of the Rand-Stat.
 Since the metrics for DBSCAN are all greater than for K-Means and GMM, we can conclude that our best DBSCAN outcome seems to be the best clustering for our data.
 However, there seems to be a positive correlation between each metric value for the different algorithms; the metrics that have higher values for one algorithm also tend to have higher values for the other.
 For all three algorithms, the metric with the highest value is Rand-Stat and the metric with the lowest value is Homogeneity.

 All of our clustering algorithms run into issues due to the tight distribution of points in reduced dimensionality.
 The reduced dimensionality from both PCA and TNSE looks very compact, with a lot of overlap between points corresponding to different sleep stages.
 As mentioned earlier, periodic outliers are common in our data.
 This may explain why K-means did not perform very well in general, since it is especially sensitive to outliers, and the best results were achieved by effectively removing these outliers by dropping the first principal compononts.
 The sleep stage clusters appear to have highly irregular shapes, which is difficult for both K-means and GMM to categorize.
-Further, although a gradient in sleep stage can be observed in the True Values of Figures 5 and 6, unsupervised metrics such as K-Means and GMM are based on the general assumption that points in the same cluster are close to eachother and far away from other clusters.
+Further, although a gradient in sleep stage can be observed in the True Values of Figures 7 and 8, unsupervised metrics such as K-Means and GMM are based on the general assumption that points in the same cluster are close to eachother and far away from other clusters.
 This is not the case in this PCA dimensionality reduction, and the overlap between different sleep stages makes it challenging for these algorithms to detect clear boundaries between clusters.
 Instead, the clusters simply converge on regions within the large PCA cluster, which results in inaccurate classification and very low cluster purity (Low homogeneity) because each cluster contains many points from other sleep stages.

 Interestingly, K-Means and GMM had very similar performance when applied on the 3rd and 4th components of a 4D PCA with our top 10 dataset.
 Our PCA results indicate that the vast majority of data variance is concentrated within the first principal component, leaving much less in the others.
 Therefore, by isolating these components, we can focus on data with very low variance.
 As variance approaches zero, GMM converges to K-Means, which can explain the similarity in results.

 Due to the irregularly shaped clusters resulting from the TSNE dimensionality reduction, DBSCAN was the most suitable clustering algorithm to apply to the TSNE dimensions.
-The best results were achieved by applying DBSCAN to a three-dimensional TSNE dimensionality reduction.
+The best results, shown in Figure 9, were achieved by applying DBSCAN to a three-dimensional TSNE dimensionality reduction.
 Although relatively high values were achieved for the clustering metrics, especially the Rand Stat (0.74), Fowlkes-Mallows (0.53), and F1 measures (0.66), these results were only achieved by setting a low enough epsilon that all of the small clusters in the TSNE feature space could be captured as unique clusters by the DBSCAN algorithm.
 This helps with the purity and accuracy of each cluster, but the downside is an uninterpretable cluster assignment of ten clusters to describe only six sleep stages.
 This clustering result will therefore have poor generalizability to other datasets, and would require knowing the target values in order to interpret the large number of clusters as capturing one sleep stage or another, ultimately defeating the purpose of this being an unsupervised method that could be meaningfully applied without have access to the data labels.
 On the other hand, the results from GMM and K-Means, while not as good based on our selected metrics, are potentially more interpretable because the PCA dimensionality reduction that they are applied to shows more of a gradient from one sleep stage to the next.
 So even without known sleep stages, clusters could be reasonable assigned to sleep stages by following this gradient.

 Sleep stage prediction seems to be more tailored towards supervised learning methods.
 Most machine learning projects on sleep staging have gone directly to supervised learning algorithms with great accuracy.
 Part of our objective in applying unsupervised learning was to take a novel approach and evaluate the viability of unsupervised learning methods for this problem.
 Assigning each cluster the “majority” sleep stage is not an accurate way to summarize clusters since, as evidenced by the dimensionality reduction plots, there is significant overlap between data points with different sleep stage labels.
 Another potentially significant issue is that there is not enough distinction between different NREM stages.
 Machine learning projects that deal with sleep staging often focus on classifying awake, REM, and NREM sleep since there is a lot of overlap in the metrics corresponding to the different stages of NREM sleep, which are often difficult to distinguish based on metrics extracted from PSG data.
 Indeed, improved results for both K-Means and GMM were observed by simplifying the classification problem to one with only Awake, NREM, and REM labels.
 Additionally, the proportion of individual NREM sleep stages in our data is significantly uneven.
 The significant overlap between data points from different sleep stages may be attributable to our pooling of individuals with different diseases.
 Individuals with different sleeping disorders may present different sleeping characteristics, such as abnormal EEG signal for individuals with noctural frontal lobe epilepsy, or increased EMG activity for those with periodic limb movement (PLM).
-We hope to investigate this further as we proceed into the supervised learning portion, but our initial analysis indicates that when we examine the spread of data for each sleep stage for individuals without any sleep diseases, there seems to be less overlap compared to when all the individuals are combined.

 ### References